-The consultation period for the 2018 to 2019 consultation intakes will run from Monday 12 November to Friday 21 December 2018.
+The consultation period for the 2018 to 2019 consultation intakes was initially intended to run from Monday 12 November to Friday 21 December 2018, but has been extended to Tuesday 8 January 2019.
 Details of schools’ proposed changes for 2020 intakes are listed below.

-The links immediately below provide an overview of Northamptonshire schools proposing changes to their admission arrangements for 2020.
-In some cases, schools (or the relevant admission authority) also submit their full admissions policies or arrangements to enable proposed changes to be seen in context.
-These can all be accessed via the relevant links in each of the sub-sections below.
+The two links immediately below provide an overview of all Northamptonshire schools proposing changes to their admission arrangements for 2020.
+In some cases, schools (or the relevant admission authority, such as an Academy Trust) also submit their full admissions policies to us to enable proposed changes to be seen in context.
+Where this is the case, these can all be accessed via the relevant links in each of the sub-sections below.

 Proposed admission arrangements 2020 (primary)

-The links below provide proposed admission arrangements for all Northamptonshire primary schools within the Brooke Weston Trust: Beanfield Academy, Gretton Academy, Compass Primary Academy and Oakley Vale Academy (please see appendices 1 to 4).
+The link below provides proposed admission arrangements for all Northamptonshire primary schools within the Brooke Weston Trust: Beanfield Academy, Gretton Academy, Compass Primary Academy and Oakley Vale Academy (please see appendices 1 to 4 of the document).

 The link below provides proposed admission arrangements for the four primary schools in the Learning for Life Education (Academy) Trust: Finedon Infant School, Finedon Mulso CE Junior School, Irthlingborough Nursery and Infant School and Irthlingborough Junior School.